Tipperary county football team: Support

 Friends of Tipperary Football was established in 1993.
 It organises fundarsing events and provides support for football in a county where hurling traditionally dominates.
 It has an officer board and executive committee.

 Crest and colours

 The Tipperary players wore a white and green commemorative jersey for the 2020 Munster Senior Football Championship final - a replica of the jersey colours worn by the Tipperary team which was attacked on Bloody Sunday of 1920.
 At that time the county wore the colours of its county champions, not having an official jersey.
 The then county champions Fethard wore blue and white but Grangemockler's white and green was worn instead.

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.